Getting up to Speed

-Dave Giles writes Econometric Beat, a self-proclaimed 'resource for econometrics students & practitioners'.
-A retired Professor Emeritus from the University of Victoria, Canada, Giles still conducts research into both econometrics and applied statistics.
+Dave Giles wrote Econometric Beat, a self-proclaimed "resource for econometrics students & practitioners".
+A retired Professor Emeritus from the University of Victoria, Canada, Giles conducted research into both econometrics and applied statistics.
 He wrote this blog even into his retirement up until 2019.
 He has left it up, so that students and practitioners of econometrics can still see the old discussions, which are quite helpful.

-Diane Coyle is a Bennett Professor of Public Policy at the University of Cambridge who specialises in competition analysis and the economics of new technologies and globalisation, including extensive work on the impacts of mobile telephony in developing countries.
+Diane Coyle is the Bennett Professor of Public Policy at the University of Cambridge who specializes in competition analysis and the economics of new technologies and globalization.
+This includes extensive work on the impacts of mobile phones in developing countries.
 Consequently, her Enlightened Economist blog is an absolute must for the latest reviews and updates on books about economics & technology.

 13. Paul Krugman